 Splink's SQL backends: Spark, DuckDB, etc¶

 Splink is a Python library.
-It implements all data linking computations by generating SQL, and submitting the SQL statements to a backend of the user's choosing for execution.
+However, it implements all data linking computations by generating SQL, and submitting the SQL statements to a backend of the user's choosing for execution.

 The Splink code you write is almost identical between backends, so it's straightforward to migrate between backends.
 Often, it's a good idea to start working using DuckDB on a sample of data, because it will produce results very quickly.
 When you're comfortable with your model, you may wish to migrate to a big data backend to estimate/predict on the full dataset.